 We toured the Black Hills today, and yes, they really are black rock.
-We were also followed all day by seven, count ‘em 1-2-3..7, busses filled with Asian tourists.
-Bless their little hearts, they just don’t have the same concept of personal space as Americans.
+We were also followed all day by seven, count ‘em 1-2-3..7, buses filled with tourists.
 They crowded us, surrounded us, stop and go walked in front of us, and are in all our pictures.
 At one point, late in the day, I had an odd sense of calm sweep over me.
-“The Asians are gone,” Tim noted.
+“The tourists are gone,” Tim noted.
 Ahhhhhh.
 So.

 |Tim & Friends|

 First stop was Crazy Horse.
 This is a mountain carving, half finished, of Chief Crazy Horse and his pony.
 The project is privately run by the Ziolkowski family.
 Back in 1947, four Indian tribes approached Korczak Ziolkowski, assistant sculptor for Mt.
 Rushmore.
 The tribes wanted their own monument in the Black Hills to commemorate the native peoples.
 Korczak accepted the mission, and started work all by himself in 1948, with no outside help.
 He married, had 10 children, and died in 1982, doing nothing else but work on Crazy Horse monument.
 The family is still trying to complete the project.